StackVista/stackstate-docs/setup/agent/agent-proxy.md

 {% endtab %}
 {% tab title="Docker" %}

-To update the configuration file for an Agent running on Docker:
+To update the configuration file for an Agent running in a Docker container:

 1. Set the proxy details in `/etc/stackstate-agent/stackstate.yaml`:
    ```yaml